erinyoung/LaundryFlow/concept5/README.md

 # Fifth concept

 The purpose of this section is to
-1. Channel manipulation : filter
+1. Channel operators : filter
+2. Groovy functions

 Now another topic of channel manipulation, with a focus on filter.
 First, we will filter based on a meta value, then we will filter using a custom groovy script.